 Ultimately, the challenge is to question any individual’s, work group’s, or department’s beliefs about External Control—especially during those times when the organization is trying to improve its functioning.
 Even more important, a belief in Internal Control must be fostered actively in order to overcome the debilitating effects of Mixed Control—let alone External Control.
 Employees need to test their reality explicitly, rather than assuming—unknowingly—that they cannot control what goes on in their organization even when they are being given a sincere opportunity to do so.
 Indeed, without developing a collective belief in Internal Control, an organization cannot change and improve its performance—even with the best of intentions.

 It would be most difficult to initiate, let alone sustain, any change initiative or improvement program in your organization if members believe that they have little say or no control of what takes place: Members would be waiting around for things to change, but they would not initiate any changes themselves—which is called a belief in External Control.
 In marked contrast, the more that members are encouraged to question their beliefs and are given the opportunity to foster Internal Control, the more that change and improvement will be realized.
-This survey reveals members’ beliefs, so self-awareness and empowerment will bring about changed behavior and desired outcomes.
+This survey reveals members’ core beliefs on these vital issues, so self-awareness and empowerment will bring about more effective behavior and desired outcomes.
 As such, this survey is relevant to these OCCUPATIONAL IDENTITIES:

 During our 6-hour course, you’ll learn how to interpret the Belief Profiles of organizational members, as to their readiness to proceed with any improvement program.
 If members” Belief Profiles reveal Mixed Control or External Control, it’s then clear that some initial work must be done so members will see and accept that it’s THEIR decisions and actions that will determine the desired outcomes, based on THEIR collective belief in Internal Control.